Rolling deadline extended through March 30, 2016

 The Exploring Engagement Fund is seeking arts organizations with innovative ideas and a readiness to take bold steps that will engage new and diverse populations.

 It supports experiments with engagement approaches that may be untried and unfamiliar, and profiles new projects that engage Californians in the arts.
-It has a rolling deadline through December 28, 2015.
+The rolling deadline has been extended through March 30, 2016.

 We are looking for new approaches to arts engagement using the "Who, How, Where" pathways.
 Exploring Engagement Fund projects should explore at least two of the three engagement pathways.
 The proposed project can be completely new or an experiment that takes a different approach with an existing project or practice.
 The project should aim to engage new and diverse populations by adding active participation opportunities for participants and/or incorporating the use of nontraditional arts spaces.